Cryptographic Engineering

 Evaluation Criteria for Non-Deterministic Random Number Generator

-Werner Schindler, BSI Bund
+Werner Schindler, BSI Bund, Germany

 In this lecture, I will investigate in more details the problem of physical security evaluations against side-channel attacks, with applications to implortant classes of countermeasures such as masking.
 In a first step, I will descibe formal approaches to quantify the information leakages and put forward their potential shortcomings.
 Next, I will use case studies to illustrate that one can gain good intuition about the security of certain implementation based on simple heuristic formulas.